yaxirhuxxain/DeepVS/DeepVS(Local)/README.md

-# DeepVS: A deep learning based source code suggestion tool.

-This repository contains our DeepVS tool which leverages from deep learning based model to suggest the next source code in an IDE instantly.
-There are two versions of DeepVS tool.
-First, based on our Deep Cloud platform.
-Second, DeepVS(Local) version can be used with a custom Cloud/Server/Local platform for source code suggestion tasks.

-#DeepVS
-This version use our Deep Cloud based platform which leverage from our previously proposed CodeGRU model.

 #DeepVS (Local)
 With this version software developers can integrate their custom models with our DeepVS tool.
 Follow these steps to setup DeepVS (local) tool.